-James is an associate based in our London office.
+James is a European and UK Patent Attorney based in our London office.
 James has a technical background in disciplines including medicinal chemistry, synthetic organic chemistry, pharmacology, cell biology, photochemistry and computational chemistry, which allows him to work effectively at the interface between chemistry and biology.
-He has particular experience with drafting and prosecuting patent applications in the fields of small molecule therapeutics, new formulations of existing pharmaceuticals, drug delivery technology, chromatography and polymer chemistry.
-James also has assisted in both defending and opposing European patents in post-grant proceedings before the European Patent Office.

 James works with a broad range of clients, from start-ups and university tech transfer offices to large multinationals.
 He particularly enjoys coordinating the global prosecution of patent applications, and developing a streamlined approach to obtaining grant of an application in multiple jurisdictions.
 Through work on such portfolios, James has become familiar with patent prosecution in several countries in which applications are less commonly filed, particularly in Asia and South America.